Leaked OnlyFans? How to Get Your Content Removed

 - Include server invite links if you have them

-Message vs Server removal: Like Telegram, Discord distinguishes between deleting specific messages and banning entire servers.
+Message vs server removal: Like Telegram, Discord distinguishes between deleting specific messages and banning entire servers.
 You’re more likely to get individual content removed than whole servers shut down.

 Realistic expectations: Public servers: 60-70% success.
 Private servers: much lower.
 Response time: 1-2 weeks when they respond.

 Both platforms make it trivial to create new channels.
 A banned Telegram channel gets replaced in minutes.
 A nuked Discord server just moves to a new invite link.
-This is why one-time takedowns don’t work — you need ongoing monitoring to catch re-uploads as they appear.
+This is why one-time takedowns don’t work.
+You need ongoing monitoring to catch re-uploads as they appear.

-Scraper Bots and Tools
+Scraper bots and tools

 Automated tools download entire profiles at once.
 They’re sold on forums and Telegram channels for $20-50.
 Some scrapers: